dotnet/csharplang/proposals/first-class-span-types.md

 which always exist given the opposite standard implicit conversion.

 #### User defined conversions
+[udc]: #user-defined-conversions

-User-defined conversions are not considered when converting between
+User-defined conversions are not considered when converting between types for which an implicit or an explicit span conversion exists.
-- any single-dimensional `array_type` and `System.Span<T>`/`System.ReadOnlySpan<T>`,
-- any combination of `System.Span<T>`/`System.ReadOnlySpan<T>`,
-- `string` and `System.ReadOnlySpan<char>`.

 The implicit span conversions are exempted from the rule that it is not possible to define a user-defined operator between types for which a non-user-defined conversion exists ([§10.5.2 Permitted user-defined conversions][permitted-udcs]).
-This is needed so BCL can keep defining the existing Span conversion operators even when they switch to C# 13 (to avoid binary breaking changes and also because these operators are used in codegen of the new standard span conversion).
+This is needed so the BCL can keep defining the existing Span conversion operators even when they switch to C# 14 (they are still needed for lower LangVersions and also because these operators are used in codegen of the new standard span conversions).
+But it can be viewed as an implementation detail (codegen and lower LangVersions are not part of the spec) and Roslyn violates this part of the spec anyway (this particular rule about user-defined conversions is not enforced).

 #### Extension receiver